The wines of Basilicata: origins, characteristics and grape varieties

 The best wines of Basilicata to bring to the table

-aglianico red wine from basilicata
+Aglianico red wine from basilicata

 Although it does not fail to offer wine lovers all kinds of wines, Basilicata is best known for its reds, including, of course, the unfailing Aglianico del Vulture DOCG, an intense and structured wine that is a must for meat lovers.